The Coral Eclipse Stakes at Sandown Park is one of the most prestigious middle-distance races in Europe.

 Top races at Royal Ascot also provide clues to the outcome of the Coral Eclipse.
 The Queen Anne Stakes and the Prince of Wales’s Stakes feature in the key trials.

-The odds for Coral-Eclipse have not yet been released, please check back later.
+- The odds have not yet been released.

 Our tips for the Coral-Eclipse are below: